Methika1234/5COSC022C.2-CSA-CW-UoW-w2120276/README.md

 }
 ```

-This API does not include per-resource links since the spec only asks for the discovery endpoint, but the example shows the idea — a client following `_links.sensors` instead of building the URL itself will keep working even if the server changes its path layout.
+I did not add per-resource links since the spec only requires the discovery endpoint, but the example shows what it would look like — a client that follows `_links.sensors` keeps working even if the server rearranges its paths.

-The advantage over static documentation is straightforward.
-A PDF or README with sample URLs is a copy of the server's URL scheme, and it goes stale the moment someone changes the code.
-A discovery response comes from the same code that handles requests, so it cannot be out of date.
-On top of that, hypermedia lets the server show or hide links based on state.
-For instance, a sensor in `ACTIVE` state could include a "post reading" link, while one in `MAINTENANCE` would leave it out — a client could disable the button without making an extra request.
-Similarly, a room with sensors attached could show a `sensors` link but hide the `delete` link, reflecting the 409 business rule.
+Compared to static documentation, the main win is that a discovery response is generated by the running server, so it cannot go out of sync with the actual endpoints.
+A PDF or a README with sample URLs is just a snapshot that goes stale the moment someone changes the code.
+Hypermedia also lets the server control what the client sees based on state — for example, a sensor in `ACTIVE` could include a "post reading" link, but one in `MAINTENANCE` would leave it out.
+A room with sensors could show a `sensors` link but hide `delete`, matching the 409 rule.

-### Question 3 — Returning IDs versus full objects in list endpoints
+---

+### Part 2: Room Management

+#### 2.1 — Room Resource Implementation

 **Question.** When returning a list of rooms, what are the implications of returning only IDs versus returning the full room objects?
 Consider network bandwidth and client-side processing.

-It comes down to a trade-off: one bigger response with everything in it, or a small list of IDs that forces the client to make follow-up requests for the details.
+There are two ways to do it, and each has trade-offs.

 **Option 1: ID-only collection**